-Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans, and memorandum reports or letter reports documenting special-purpose technical assistance efforts and monitoring of the implementation of the regional housing plan.
+Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans, and memorandum reports or letter reports documenting special-purpose technical assistance efforts.
+Sample resolutions and other information to assist in comprehensive plan updates will be posted on the Commission website.
+Monitoring of the implementation of the regional housing plan will be posted on the Commission's website and summarized in the Commission's Annual Report.

-Responses to requests for land use and natural resources base data from Commission files, typically in the form of letter reports, with appropriate tables, figures, and aerial photographs included as attachments.
+Responses to requests for land use and natural resources base data from Commission files, typically in the form of letter reports or email responses, with appropriate tables, figures, and aerial photographs included as attachments.